programmerraja/MyBlog/content/notes/2023/MongoDB Performance Tuning.md

 The **AND_SORTED** step indicates that an index intersection has been performed.
 Index intersections for $and conditions are unusual

+But this not efficient as compound index and very rarely this will be used this approach need to scan more doc compared to compound index
 #### Type of index

 1. **Compound**: A compound index is simply an index comprising more than one attribute.
 The most significant advantage of a compound index is that it is usually more selective than a single key index.
 The combination of multiple attributes will point to a smaller number of documents than indexes composed of singular attributes.
 A compound index that contains all of the attributes contained within the find() or $match clauses will be particularly effective  `createIndex({key1:1,key2:1})`